prebitha/Predicting-Trades/README.md

 # DATA SCIENCE CHALLENGE

-PART 1: ADVANCED SQL
+TASK 1: ADVANCED SQL

 This part of the challenge was performed in MySql Workbench.

-PART 2 : ANALYSE TRADING ACTIVITY DATA
+TASK 2 : ANALYSE TRADING ACTIVITY DATA

 This part of the challenge I choose to work on visualizations in Tableau.

-PART 3 : CLUSTER CUSTOMERS
+TASK 3 : CLUSTER CUSTOMERS

+This part of the challenge was done in Python.
+To cluster the Customers I used Kmeans ML Model to train the Data and we get 6 clusters i.e K=5.
+I do some Further analysis on the Cluster of Customers to figure who is the ideal Cluster of Customer*

+* Ideal Customer is the one who makes more number of trades, as Trade Republic makes money from transactions.

+BONUS TASK : PREDICT THE NUMBER OF TRADES

+For this part of the challenge I worked using Pythons Tensorflow and Keras.